 Launched late in 2015, this brand offers a broad line-up of specialist, popular betting options, promotions and exclusive new products across an array of sports

 After it was established in 2004, this quickly became one of the internet’s most popular poker rooms

-The Stars Group works with government regulators to establish safe, licensed environments which reward operators who behave responsibly.
+The Stars Group works with government regulators to establish safe, licenced environments which reward operators who behave responsibly.